Stock Analysis on Net

 Distributions from DIRECTV in excess of cumulative equity in earnings

-(Purchases), sales and settlements of securities and investments, net
+(Purchases), sales and settlements of securities, net

 Other, net